Hyle33ies/CSC1004-Java-Chatroom/README.md

 *Update 23/4/19: The video tutorial is uploaded and you can see it in the resources folder.*

-*Update 23/4/19: The Bi-weekly report which takes 10% of the assessment was also uploaded for anyone's reference.
-I actually don't follow the schedule I made at the first week.
-Plans always change, don't they?*
+*Update 23/4/19: The Bi-weekly report, which accounts for 10% of the assessment, has also been uploaded for reference.
+I didn't actually stick to the schedule I made in the first week.
+Plans change, don't they?*

-Let's see how the project is implemented.
+Let's take a look at how the project is implemented.

-If you're trying to run the project on your own computer, you should set up your database first!
+If you want to run the project on your own computer, you need to set up your database first!

 ![image-20230504112813688](assets/image-20230504112813688.png)